craftingcity/The-Known-World/MAIN/Game Notes/Prenotes/Prenotes Dec 11.md

 "You have something we want Bardaux...
 Varis has a greater role to play.
 I'm sure we'll speak again..." - An Unnamed Drow

-I think that Varis' role is like, a sacrifice
+I think that Varis' role is to be a Vessel for [Vhaeraun](https://forgottenrealms.fandom.com/wiki/Vhaeraun), whom the Whitimore are attempting to bring into the world so that the house Whitimore can "win" the underdark (y'know bc they have a god on their side).

+I used the names [[Enoch Ben]] for the wood elf captain of the guard in [[Baskin]], Valerio Avishalom for the green dragonborn Grand Tendered of [[Baskin]], and [[Emuna Yanuv]] as an unraced tavernkeep who opened her doors to the public